Crowns Northridge Advanced Dentistry

 Take a look at the steps involved in completing the process of placing a dental crown.

 - Usually, it takes up to two weeks for your crowns to be made in the laboratory and to arrive at our clinic.
-In the mean time, Dr Isaac Kashani and Dr Dani Benyaminy might fix your teeth with temporary crowns, which will help you carry out normal functions of daily life.
+In the mean time, Dr Isaac Kashani might fix your teeth with temporary crowns, which will help you carry out normal functions of daily life.
 An absolute precaution to be taken during this time is to avoid chewing on sticky foods and consuming very hot or cold food items, which might cause excessive sensitivity on that particular tooth.

 Taking care of your dental crowns